-Diesel Particulate Filter (DPF) Warning Light
+Diesel Particulate Filter (DPF)

+This warning means that the DPF needs to be regenerated and will appear when soot in the DPF exceeds an acceptable amount or a significant amount of hydrocarbons (HC) are detected.

-This icon and related message will appear when the DPF needs to be regenerated and then also during the regeneration cycle.
-This may also appear if the system is attempting to automatically regenerate while the vehicle is in Power Take Off operation mode.
+This warning may also appear if the system is attempting to regenerate automatically while the vehicle is in Power Take-off (PTO) mode.